aaron-shines/legislators-project/README.md

 ### `npm install`

-Once you have npm installed at the root of the project.
+Once you have ran the npm install command at the root of the project.
 You will need to go to the /backend folder and run npm install once again

-### `npm install`

-Now that you have downloaded all dependencies to run the application you will want to run the command below twice.

-Once in the /backend directory as well and once at the root of the project directory
+Now that you have downloaded all dependencies to run the application you will want to run "npm run dev" the command twice, once at the root of the /backend directory as well and once at the root of the project directory

 ### `npm run dev`